Last updated on June 2, 2026

 Control

 Control decks here are packed with answers and win conditions that dominate late.
-You’ll rely on cards like Counterspell, Cryptic Command, and Wrath of God to stall out aggressive opponents until it’s time to drop a finisher like Teferi, Hero of Dominaria or Grave Titan.
-Blue-white remains the classic pairing, but splashing black for Thoughtseize, Go for the Throat, or Heartless Act gives you even more tools to handle threats.
+You’ll rely on cards like Mana Drain, and Wrath of God to stall out aggressive opponents until it’s time to drop a finisher like Grave Titan.
+Blue-white remains the classic pairing, but splashing black for Thoughtseize, Bitter Triumph, or Heartless Act gives you even more tools to handle threats.

 Cheaty Strategies

 Sometimes you don’t want to pay full price for your haymakers.
 That’s where “cheaty” decks shine.
-With Reanimate, Entomb, or Sneak Attack, you can drop giant creatures like Emrakul, the Promised End, Archon of Cruelty, or Griselbrand way ahead of schedule.
+With Reanimate, Entomb, or Sneak Attack, you can drop giant creatures like Emrakul, the Promised End or Griselbrand way ahead of schedule.
+Alternatively, Lorehold, the Historian is its own brand of cheaty miracles.
 These decks need setup, but when they work, they create unforgettable moments that swing games instantly.

 Mix & Match